 To buy faceted beads click here

 Flatbacks are crystals set on one flat side so they can be glued on.
-You can also obtain iron-on flatbacks for garments.
+You can also obtain iron-on flatbacks for garments, also know as hotfix.

 To buy flatbacks click here

-To buy semi-preciou gem beads and chips click here
+To buy semi-precious gem beads and chips click here

 To buy hex-cut beads click here

 Pearls can be saltwater or freshwater cultured pearls which are made into beads.
-Natural pearls are usually pink peach or mauve in colour whilst white pearls are usually an off white or creamy colour.
+Natural pearls are usually pink, peach or mauve in colour, whilst white pearls are usually an off white or creamy colour.
+Glass pearls are also available which imitate the appearance of pearls whilst maintaining consistency in size, colour, shape and finish.

 To buy pearls click here